Why This 1 Momentum Stock Could Be a Great Addition to Your Portfolio

 Thus, the more stocks you own with a #1 or #2 Rank and Scores of A or B, the better.

-Momentum investors should take note of this Consumer Discretionary stock.
-DISH has a Momentum Style Score of A, and shares are up 1.8% over the past four weeks.
+Momentum investors should take note of this Oils-Energy stock.
+XOM has a Momentum Style Score of A, and shares are up 5.9% over the past four weeks.

-Nine analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.31 to $3.79 per share.
-DISH also boasts an average earnings surprise of 32.7%.
+Seven analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
+The Zacks Consensus Estimate has increased $0.45 to $4.55 per share.
+XOM boasts an average earnings surprise of 63.4%.

-With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, DISH should be on investors' short list.
+With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, XOM should be on investors' short list.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report